 - Understand what you do not like and do not use on our website;

 - Provide a more enjoyable, customised service and experience;

 - Enable you to use certain services on our website; and

 - Help us develop and deliver better products and services tailored to our customers' interests and needs.

 We also collect IP addresses.
 IP addresses are assigned to computers on the internet to uniquely identify them within the global network.
 We collect and manage IP addresses in order to provide internet session management and for security purposes.

 We may use a persistent cookie to record details such as a unique user identity and general registration details on your PC.
 This helps us recognise you on subsequent visits to this website so that you don't have to re-enter your registration details each time you visit us and allows us to carry out the activities mentioned above.

-Most browser technology (such as Internet Explorer, Chrome etc) allows you to choose whether to accept cookies or not – you can either refuse all cookies or you can set your browser to alert you each time that a website tries to set a cookie.
+Most browsers (such as Internet Explorer, Chrome etc) allow you to choose whether to accept cookies or not – you can either refuse all cookies or you can set your browser to alert you each time that a website tries to set a cookie.
 You do not need to have cookies turned on to access our sites, but you may need them for customisable areas of the site that we may develop in the future, or to access and benefit from certain functionality offered by the site.

 7. Changes to our Privacy Statement